vinceimbat/vinceimbat/content/Translating my favorite Thoreau journal entries.md

 sr-ease: 250
 ---

-This is the process I follow in translating [[thoughts/henry david thoreau]]'s journal entries from English to Filipino:
+This is the process I follow in translating [[henry david thoreau]]'s journal entries from English to Filipino:

 1. I read all his journal entries for the given day.
 I use the one by Searls and Stilgoe.
 See references below.
 2. I then choose the best entry to translate and share.
 Some days, there will be multiple entries that are good for translation.
 I note all of these other entries as todos in Things.
 They will be translated on days when there is nothing to translate.